Jolly Ranchers *Stained Glass*

 Remove from oven..

-Immediately and firmly
+Immediately and firmly press cutter into candy.

-Turn the icing tip upside down and press into top of ornament.
 Let cool 5-10 minutes.
 Remove icing tip and lift cookie cutter, peeling away the excess and gently pressing out the candy egg.

 Whoo hoo..more success!